Skip to main content

 • How to create and compose widgets

-• How to respond to events and operate data
+• How to respond to events and manipulate data

-• How to make the view automatically respond to data changes
+• How to make views automatically respond to data changes

 • How to build dynamic widgets

-• How to map your own data structure to a view
+• How to map your own data structures to views

 • How to use built-in widgets as part of other widgets

-• How to convert, separate and trace original state -- to facilitate the transfer of state and control the scope of view updates
+• How to transform, separate, and trace the state — facilitating state transfer and controlling the scope of view updates

 What is a widget?

-In Ribir, the widget is the basic unit for describing the view.
-In form, it can be a button, a text, a list, a dialog, or even the entire application interface.
+In Ribir, a widget is the basic unit that describes a view.
+It can be a button, a text box, a list, a dialog, or even the entire application interface.
 In code, it can be a function, a closure, or a data object.
-The type that Ribir can build Widget through &BuildCtx is called widget.
-Note the difference between Widget and widget, in the context of the entire Ribir, widget is a generic term, and the capitalized Widget is a specific widget, which is also the pass for all widgets to enter the view.

-If you don't understand the above words very well, don't worry, because you don't need to care about the construction process of the widget at all, and Ribir also prohibits developer interference in this process.
-You only need to understand that Ribir divides all widgets into four categories:
+If you don't quite understand the above, don't worry, because you don't need to focus on the widget construction process, and Ribir prohibits interference in this process.
+You just need to understand that Ribir divides all widgets into four categories:

 • function widget